What Laser Marking is and how does it work?

 On a visual level, Laser carbonization always leads to a darkening of the material (from gray, dark brown to black).

-Laser marking and engraving of metals is one of the most widespread applications in the mechanical sector.
-The excellent results obtainable in terms of contrast and sharpness of the processing, accuracy of the engravings (which can reach the micron in the most demanding applications) and the possibility of leaving the nature of the metal almost unchanged, make the Laser the optimal choice for most of the applications.
+Laser marking of metals is one of the most widespread applications in the mechanical sector.
+The excellent results obtainable in terms of contrast and sharpness of the processing, accuracy of the markings (which can reach the micron in the most demanding applications) and the possibility of leaving the nature of the metal almost unchanged, make the Laser the optimal choice for most of the applications.

 The marking processes also have characteristics of great resistance over time and allow to avoid corrosion phenomena.